Deep Unrolling of Sparsity-Induced RDO for 3D Point Cloud Attribute Coding: Related Work

 \subsubsection{Deep learning}

 Neural architectures used for learned image compression, \eg, \cite{BalleCMSJAHT:21}, have been applied to point cloud geometry compression, \eg, \cite{guarda2020deep,tang2020deep}.
-However, they have not been successfully applied to point cloud attribute compression because they assume a signal over a dense grid.
-Nevertheless, there have been ad hoc neural approaches to point cloud attribute compression, \eg, \cite{AlexiouTE:20, IsikCHJT:22, WangM:22, zhan2025}.
-In our work, we derive our nonlinear feedforward neural network encoder from first principles as RD-optimized coefficient selection for a given decoder, and we derive our linear feedforward neural network decoder similarly from the assumption that the signal lies in a space spanned by B-splines of order $p$.
+However, the same architectures have not been successfully applied to point cloud attribute compression, because they assume a signal over a dense grid.
+Nevertheless, there have been other black-box neural approaches to point cloud attribute compression, \eg, \cite{AlexiouTE:20, IsikCHJT:22, WangM:22, fang20223dac, shao2024diffusion, mao2025spac, huo2025sptrans, mao2025pcacgan, zhan2025}.
+In contrast, we derive our nonlinear feed-forward neural network encoder from first principles as RD-optimized coefficient selection for a given decoder, and we derive our linear feed-forward neural network decoder directly from the assumption that the signal lies in a space spanned by B-splines of order $p$.